microsoft/pxt-arcade/docs/hardware/adding.md

 ## ~ alert

-### Warning

-This document is still preliminary and changes to it will occur.
-It's fine to build prototypes according to the information presented for experimention only, but do not make production hardware.  **If you want to produce Arcade-compatible boards other than hobby prototypes, please contact us at arcadehdw@microsoft.com.**
+**If you want to produce an Arcade-compatible product please let us know at arcadehdw@microsoft.com.**

 ## ~